jsmoriss/jsm-show-post-meta/readme.txt

 There are no plugin settings &mdash; simply install and activate the plugin.

-= Power-users / Developers =

-See the plugin [Other Notes](https://wordpress.org/plugins/jsm-show-post-meta/other_notes/) page for information on available filters.

 = Related Plugins =

 * [JSM's Show Term Meta](https://wordpress.org/plugins/jsm-show-term-meta/) (requires WordPress v4.4 or better)